cliffordwolf/PonyLink/README.md

 the maximum expected edge-to-edge jitter for pulses transmitted from the master to the slave and vice versa respectively.
 Increase the values for the 3rd and 4th parameters if transmission errors are detected.

+Note that PonyLink performs best if the master and slave clock rates are *not* integer multiples of each other.

 Why the obscure name?